-The program will give you hands-on experience with various hardware platforms, protocols and services, with a strong emphasis on network and data systems security.
-You will have access to state of the art infrastructure to deploy and support Linux and Microsoft operating systems, and administer web servers and applications using different scripting environments.
+The program will give you hands-on experience with various hardware platforms, protocols and services with a strong emphasis on network and data systems security.
+You will have access to state-of-the-art infrastructure to deploy and support Linux and Microsoft operating systems, and administer web servers and applications using different scripting environments.

 Our faculty collaborates very closely with industry partners to keep the program and curriculum current and relevant, so that you have the knowledge and skills to work in a cutting-edge high tech sector.
-You will learn from professors who are experienced industry professionals that have strong connections to companies in the Greater Toronto Area (GTA).
+You will learn from professors who are experienced industry professionals who have strong connections to companies in the Greater Toronto Area (GTA).

-Your group projects help you build essential customer service, develop your interpersonal communications and teamwork skills.
+Your group projects help you build essential customer service, and develop your interpersonal communications and teamwork skills.
 This, alongside your new comprehensive technical credentials, will give you a multi-dimensional background that employers want.Courses Learning Outcomes

 Upon successful completion of the program, a graduate will:

 All students who are enrolled in Computer and Network Support Technician program are required to have access to mobile computing device, while on campus, having the following specifications:

 |START DATE||LOCATION||STATUS||INTERNATIONAL STATUS|

 Watch the video to learn more about the Computer and Network Support Technician program.